adaltas/ece-devops-2020-fall/modules/5-ci-cd/content.md

 Takes care of the work (that you would otherwise need to perform manually):

-- previewing a in-development site
+- previewing an in-development site
 - testing a new code
 - deploying it to a production server